project 25_cc56continental23_kp

 Button

 Hereunder, you find a table of jobs, what is required to make this boat back in a decent and beautiful state.
-It's very important to me to make this boat not only seaworthy for going back into the water, but also safe in terms of electrical, electronics, gasoline and ventilation.
+It's very important to make this boat not only beautiful and seaworthy for going back into the water, but also safe in terms of electrical, electronics, gasoline and ventilation.

 The table hereunder is a live workaround, which means jobs can be added, or altered, or just finished.